LLNL/b-mpi3/README.md

 The library is "header-only"; no separate compilation is necessary.
 Most functions are inline or template functions.
 In order to compile it requires an MPI distribution (e.g. OpenMPI or MPICH2) and the corresponding compiler-wrapper (`mpic++` or `mpicxx`).
-Currently the library requieres C++14 (usually activated with the compiler option `-std=c++14`) and Boost.
+Currently the library requires C++14 (usually activated with the compiler option `-std=c++14`) and Boost.
 In particular it depends on Boost.Serialization and may require linking to this library if values passed are not basic types (`-lboost_serialization`).
 A typical compilation/run command looks like this:

 ```bash
 $ mpic++ -std=c++14 -O3 mpi3/test/communicator_send.cpp -o communicator_send.x -lboost_serialization